bitslip6/tinytest/README.md

 Memory usage: 2,048KB
 ```

 ## writing tests
 tinytest was created to support testing a more functional style code.
 As such the tests are simple php functions.

+see the examples folder for additional test info.

 **test setup**
 There is no predefined "setup" method.
 Simply create a function and call it as needed in your test method.